-This workshop is aimed at helping employees understand why dealing with crisis is beneficial to them and to the organisation.
+This workshop is aimed at helping employees understand why dealing with the crisis is beneficial to them and the organisation.
 It is all about being on top of such crises and not let them topple you.

-It will cover identifying 'minefields' and developing level-headed approaches to deal with the situation to maintain or even increase confidence in the organisation.
-We will discuss issues like the spiral of confidence and siege mentality.
+It will cover identifying ‘minefields’ and developing level-headed approaches to deal with the situation to maintain or even increase confidence in the organisation.
+We will discuss issues like the spiral of confidence and a siege mentality.
 Participants will be exposed to practical situations and be encouraged to use the knowledge learnt to defuse these potential threats.

 Upon completion of this workshop, participants will be able to: